 It is essential that the project is clearly mapped out before application.
-Please ensure that the choice of Lead Applicant, Project Coordinator, SEC Network Member, PES and all participating organisations have been finalised before application.
+Please ensure that the choice of Lead Applicant, Project Coordinator, SEC Network Member, PES, and all participating organisations have been finalised before application.
 SEAI will hold workshops to provide guidance on applications however these workshops are subject to demand.

-Financial, administrative and site delivery resources should be identified at application stage.
-Remember to clearly and thoroughly outline the in-house team as it is a critical part of the project.
-The Application form should highlight any approvals required before the project or sub-projects can proceed e.g., Planning Permission, EPA Licence, Waste Permit, and CRU Licence, Financial Approval (Board, Management or Lending Institution).
+Financial, administrative and site delivery resources should be identified at the application stage.
+Remember to outline the in-house team clearly and thoroughly as it is a critical part of the project.
+The Application form should highlight any approvals required before the project or sub-projects can proceed e.g., Planning Permission, EPALicence, Waste Permit, CRU Licence, Financial Approval (Board, Management or Lending Institution).

-The online Application Form should inform SEAI with regard to the proposed tender process, and completion dates of same.
+The online Application form should inform SEAI regarding the proposed tender process, and completion dates of same.
 Tenders, which are not complete or substantially under way at the time of application will be viewed less favourably and the scores awarded will reflect the increased risks associated with this status.
 SEAI reserve the right to refuse applications where we believe the tender is not of an appropriate standard or does not comply with good governance rules.
 SEAI will not allow cost revisions in excess of the values applied for at application so it is important that tendered prices should be available at that point.
 SEAI reserve the right to revoke any contract on the basis of delays in tenders, for any reason including delays affecting the project, the contractor or any other party involved in the delivery of the project.

 Before application, carefully read the requirement guidelines regarding requirements for residential projects and requirements for non-residential projects then carefully read the checklist and ensure that you have all the necessary documentation ready.
-Design specifications must be agreed before application, and design calculations finalised.
+Design specifications must be agreed upon before application, and design calculations finalised.

-Only those applicants who have completed all parts of the Application Form A and submitted a completed Technical Workbook will be evaluated.
+Only those applicants who have completed all parts of the Application Forms A and B and submitted a completed Technical Workbook will be evaluated.
 Applicants should ensure every project has sufficient technical data to support energy savings.
 All applicants must verify by way of email to the Communities team that they have read and understood the Communities guidelines in order for an application to proceed to evaluation.

 All projects must be complete by the contracted date which will be dependent on the contract award date.
-SEAI will allow 12 months for all projects to be completed.
-All projects must be completed by this contracted date, extensions may be permitted by SEAI however written approval in advance is required otherwise SEAI will revoke projects not delivered after the 12 month contract period has expired.
+SEAI will allow 12 months (subject to 1.5 above where 18-month contracts have been approved) for all projects to be completed.
+All projects must be completed by this contracted date, extensions may be permitted by SEAI however written approval in advance is required otherwise SEAI will revoke projects not delivered after the 12-month contract period has expired (subject to 1.5 above 18-month contracts).
 In the event a contract is completed prior to the contract date SEAI will close the contract and issue final payments in line with the contract.
 Projects not delivered by this date will not be eligible for the Communities grant funding and all works not complete after the contract date will be revoked.
 Note Contract changes of any description are not permitted under any circumstances with the exception of Domestic elements as indicated in 4.1 (e)